Soviet Union: Military

-Human rights

-Human rights in the Soviet Union were severely limited.
-The Soviet Union was a totalitarian state from 1927 until 1953 and a one-party state until 1990.
-Freedom of speech was suppressed and dissent was punished.
-Independent political activities were not tolerated, whether these involved participation in free labor unions, private corporations, independent churches or opposition political parties.
-The freedom of movement within and especially outside the country was limited.
-The state restricted rights of citizens to private property.

-The Soviet conception of human rights was very different from international law.
-According to Soviet legal theory, "it is the government who is the beneficiary of human rights which are to be asserted against the individual".
-The Soviet state was considered as the source of human rights.
-Therefore, the Soviet legal system regarded law as an arm of politics and courts as agencies of the government.
-Extensive extra-judicial powers were given to the Soviet secret police agencies.
-The Soviet government in practice significantly curbed the rule of law, civil liberties, protection of law and guarantees of property, which were considered as examples of "bourgeois morality" by Soviet law theorists such as Andrey Vyshinsky.
-According to Vladimir Lenin, the purpose of socialist courts was "not to eliminate terror ... but to substantiate it and legitimize it in principle".

-The Soviet Union signed legally-binding human rights documents, such as the International Covenant on Civil and Political Rights in 1973, but they were neither widely known or accessible to people living under Communist rule, nor were they taken seriously by the Communist authorities.

 Economy

 The Soviet Union adopted a command economy, whereby production and distribution of goods were centralized and directed by the government.
-The first Bolshevik experience with a command economy was the policy of War communism, which involved the nationalization of industry, centralized distribution of output, coercive requisition of agricultural production, and attempts to eliminate money circulation, private enterprises and free trade.
+For the overwhelming majority of its existence, the USSR did not use GDP or GNP to measure its economy, instead relying on the Material Product System.
+The first Bolshevik experience with a command economy was the policy of war communism, which involved the nationalization of industry, centralized distribution of output, coercive or forced requisition of agricultural production, and attempts to eliminate money circulation, private enterprises and free trade.
+The barrier troops were also used to enforce Bolshevik control over food supplies in areas controlled by the Red Army, a role which soon earned them the hatred of the Russian civilian population.
 After the severe economic collapse, Lenin replaced war communism by the New Economic Policy (NEP) in 1921, legalizing free trade and private ownership of small businesses.
-The economy quickly recovered as a result.
+The economy steadily recovered as a result.

-After a long debate among the members of the Politburo about the course of economic development, by 1928–1929, upon gaining control of the country, Stalin abandoned the NEP and pushed for full central planning, starting forced collectivization of agriculture and enacting draconian labor legislation.
+After a long debate among the members of the Politburo about the course of economic development, by 1928–1929, upon gaining control of the country, Stalin abandoned the NEP and pushed for full central planning, starting forced collectivization of agriculture and enacting draconian labour legislation.
 Resources were mobilized for rapid industrialization, which significantly expanded Soviet capacity in heavy industry and capital goods during the 1930s.
 The primary motivation for industrialization was preparation for war, mostly due to distrust of the outside capitalist world.
 As a result, the USSR was transformed from a largely agrarian economy into a great industrial power, leading the way for its emergence as a superpower after World War II.
 The war caused extensive devastation of the Soviet economy and infrastructure, which required massive reconstruction.